-The European Investment Bank (EIB) is one of the many EU institutions that will be supporting the Earth Hour 2015 campaign this weekend, 28-29 March.
-The EIB will be switching off the lights in our Kirchberg campus to demonstrate our commitment to fighting global climate change.
+The European Investment Bank (EIB) is one of 13 EU institutions that will be supporting the Earth Hour 2016 campaign on 19 March 2016.
+The EIB will symbolically be switching off the lights in our main building on the Kirchberg campus in Luxembourg to demonstrate our commitment to fighting global climate change.

-Climate and environmental considerations are also firmly embedded in the EIB’s operational activities, accounting for over 25% of our annual lending volumes - EUR 19.1 billion in 2014.
-Moreover, climate considerations are streamlined into all EIB financing, forming the basis of our Environmental and Social Standards.
+Equally Climate Action is firmly embedded in the EIB’s operational activities, accounting for over 26.5% of our annual lending volumes - EUR 20.6 billion in 2015.

 Earth Hour is an initiative that was launched in 2007 by WWF.